-DUCivR 29-1 EXTENDING DISCOVERY RESPONSE DEADLINES
+DUCivR 29-1 AGREEMENTS REGARDING EXTENSION OF EXTENDING DISCOVERY RESPONSE DEADLINES

-(a) Agreement Without Court Order.
+- An agreement between the parties extending Agreement Without Court Order.

-Parties may agree to extend the time to respond to a discovery request without court approval, unless:

-- (1) the time originally prescribed to respond has expired; or - (2) the extension modifies or interferes with: - (A) a deadline established by the case scheduling order; - (B) a filing deadline established by the court, the Federal Rules of Civil Procedure, or these Local Rules; - (C) a court-scheduled conference; - (D) a deadline for filing a proposed pretrial order; - (E) a trial date; or - (F) any other deadline referenced in Fed.
+Parties may agree to extend the time to respond to any form of a discovery request does not require without court approval, and no motion, proposed order, or other document need be filed with the court memorializing the agreement, ifunless: - (1) Thethe time originally prescribed to respond has not expired, and; or - (2) Thethe extension does not modify modifies or interfere interferes with: - (A) a deadline established by the case scheduling order; - (B) a filing deadline established by the court, the Federal Rules of Civil

+Procedure, or these Local Rules, including a deadline established by

+the Short Form Discovery Rule;

+- (C) a court-scheduled conference;

+- (D) a deadline for filing a proposed pretrial order;

+- (E) a trial date; or

+- (F) any other deadline referenced in Fed.
 R. Civ.
 P. 29(b).

-(b) Court Order Required.
+- (b) Court Order Required.